10 Home Maintenance Tips to Prepare for Winter

 Inspect Your Generator

 Snow and ice create dangerous driving conditions when they accumulate.
-So before the first storm, make sure you have plenty of ice melt, salt, and sand to treat your driveway.
-Ice melt and salt will reduce the ice, while the sand provides additional traction for your tires.
+So before the first storm, ensure you have enough flux, salt, and sand to treat the roadway.
+The sand will provide additional traction for your tires, while the flux and salt will reduce ice.

 Stock Up on Ice Melt

 Do you have everything you need to deal with an emergency?
-You should take stock because if you get snowed in for days, you'll have to manage on your own.
 To ensure you're prepared for anything, you must create a snowed-in kit, which should have the following:

 If you've already packed your kit, inspect it before the winter weather hits.
-Make sure your light sources work, and your extra batteries are still good.
-Additionally, you may want to add a few extra gloves and blankets in case you have guests when an emergency hits.
+Ensure your light sources work and your extra batteries are still good.

 Build Your Snowed-In Kit